ndriqimlahu/password-generator/README.md

 Contributions to this project are welcome!
 If you have any ideas for features or improvements, please create a pull request or open an issue.

+Also, if you liked the project or found it useful, please give a ⭐️ to this repository.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

-## Support

-Issues and feature requests are welcome!

-Give a ⭐️ if you liked this project!

-Support the author on <a href="https://www.buymeacoffee.com/ndriqimlahu">Buy Me a Coffee</a>